 My husband had been pestering me to make doughnuts for some time.
 He has a coworker who LOVES doughnuts and wanted me to whip up a batch.
 Timing hasn't been great lately, but I finally managed to sneak some time in to make some homemade doughnuts.

-I bought pre-coloured candy melts from our Bulk Barn, but Wilton carries some fun colours, too.
-You can colour your own but I have talked about this issue before in my Christmas doughnuts with candy melts glaze post.
-Ordinary food colouring will not do.
-And since I already have enough food colouring on hand, I don’t want to be adding more to my collection 🙂 Orange, purple, and white were appropriate for Halloween colours, and they had more (such as green and dark brown) but I figured less is more in this case.
+I bought pre-colored candy melts from our Bulk Barn, but Wilton carries some fun colors, too.
+You can color your own but I have talked about this issue before in my Christmas doughnuts with candy melts glaze post.
+Ordinary food coloring will not do.
+And since I already have enough food coloring on hand, I don't want to be adding more to my collection 🙂 Orange, purple, and white were appropriate for Halloween colors, and they had more (such as green and dark brown) but I figured less is more in this case.

 Design wise you can go any which way you like.
 To make the eyes I placed whole pieces of candy melts onto the doughnuts, followed by "gluing" chocolate chips onto the circles using leftover candy melts.
 The teeth are just chopped candy melts.
 I found the white held its shape best and tended not to crumble, but don't worry, even if you break a bunch of teeth, you can just melt down the leftovers to dip the doughnuts into.